fabric/fabric/sites/docs/upgrading.rst

   moved into the `Invoke <http://pyinvoke.org>`_ codebase.)
 - **Pending**: would fit in v2, but has not yet been ported, good candidate for a patch (but please check for a ticket first!)
-- **Mixed**: some aspects ported or moved to Invoke, some aspects still pending.
+- **Removed**: explicitly *not* ported (no longer fits with vision, had too poor a maintenance-to-value ratio, etc) and unlikely to be reinstated.
-- **Removed**: explicitly *not* ported (no longer fits with vision, had too poor a maintenance-to-value ratio, etc) and unlikely to be reinstated;
+- **Mixed**: some combination of the above, such as a feature set that is partly ported and partly pending.

 Here's a quick local table of contents for navigation purposes: